The mechanics of light

 The application of falloff in photography and the takeaway point here is that if the light source is very far away from your scene, then most of the scene will be lit evenly.
 A light source that is far away for example is the sun.
 The surface of the Earth, where your scene will be taking place, is very far from the sun, thus each point in your scene can be considered to be equally far from the sun.
 Therefore it will receive the same illumination.
 See the image below.

 Let's also discuss how the light source size affects the falloff.
-Actually, this is the exact same aspect as the distance, but we just use it in order to understand the inverse square law application in photography.
+This is the same aspect as the distance, but we just use it to understand the inverse square law application in photography.
 This is because we are referring to the size of the source in comparison with your subject in question.
 Not the absolute source size per se.

 Going back to the example of the candle, consider now the size of the candle's flame.
 The closer the candle is to your book, the larger the flame is, in comparison with it.